University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 An employee on a less than 12-month appointment is eligible for holidays scheduled within the appointment term.

-Academic Faculty Only
+11.1 Academic Faculty Only

-For academic faculty on less than 12-month appointments, a break in the academic calendar when classes are not taught is not considered a holiday unless the break coincides with a designated University holiday (see BPPM 60.76).
+For academic faculty on less than 12-month appointments, a break in the academic calendar when classes are not taught is not considered a holiday unless the break coincides with a designated University holiday (see UPPM 60.76).
 Academic faculty positions include instructional and research positions.

 Note: The University expects academic faculty with ongoing responsibilities to perform those duties during academic breaks.

-Leave Due to Suspended Operations, Emergency Closures, or Inclement Weather
+12.0 Leave Due to Suspended Operations, Emergency Closures, or Inclement Weather

-AP Employees
+12.1 AP Employees

 AP employees may request the use of annual leave, personal holiday, compensatory time (if overtime-eligible), or leave without pay to cover absence due to suspended operations, emergency closure, or inclement weather.
 As an alternative to using leave, AP employees must be given an opportunity to reschedule work time lost, which must be rescheduled and worked within the workweek.

 The appropriate manager in an AP employee’s supervisory chain may authorize the employee to work from home during inclement weather.
 Note: A temporary telework arrangement is not required to accommodate work from home during a period of suspended operations, inclement weather, or an unanticipated circumstance lasting less than a week that requires an employee to remain at home, such as care of a family member.
-(See BPPM 60.34 regarding telework arrangements.)
+(See UPPM 60.34 regarding telework arrangements.)

 AP employees may use up to three days of sick leave per calendar year for absence due to suspended operations, emergency closures, or inclement weather after all other paid leave is exhausted.